 - A Library meeting room may be reserved by a not-for-profit, non-commercial group of at least three individuals, 18 years or older, engaged in an educational, cultural, intellectual, or civic activity.

 - A patron may not reserve a meeting room for individual use.

-- A meeting room may not be used for a social gathering such as a wedding shower, a baby shower, a birthday party, a dance, or a similar activity.
+- A meeting space may not be used for a social gathering such as a wedding shower, a baby shower, a birthday party, a dance, or a similar activity.

-- A meeting room may not be used to provide a direct healthcare service, including an examination, a hands-on demonstration, or a treatment.
-However, a meeting room may be used for a forum on or the sharing of information about healthcare services.
+- A meeting space may not be used to provide a direct healthcare service, including an examination, a hands-on demonstration, or a treatment.
+However, a meeting space may be used for a forum on or the sharing of information about healthcare services.

-- Permission to use Library meeting rooms will be withheld from a group that has failed to comply with the Meeting Room Policy or from a group that damages a meeting room, the carpet, equipment, or furniture, or causes a disturbance.
+- Permission to use Library meeting spaces will be withheld from a group that has failed to comply with the Meeting Room Policy or from a group that damages a meeting space, the carpet, equipment, or furniture, or causes a disturbance.

 Reserving a Meeting Room

-- A group may request the use of a meeting room online, in person, over the phone or in writing.
+- A group may request the use of a meeting space in person, over the phone or by filling out the online form above.
 The Library will consider requests on a first-come, first-served basis and reserves the right to deny any request for any reason.

-- To provide an opportunity for other groups to use the meeting rooms, a group may use a meeting room only once each month, and may reserve only one meeting room for use at the same time.
+- To provide an opportunity for other groups to use the meeting rooms, a group may use a meeting space only once each month, and may reserve only one meeting space for use at the same time.
 A reservation cannot be made more than 3 months in advance.
-The meeting room may be used for a maximum of 2 hours.
+The meeting space may be used for a maximum of 2 hours.

-- A group that is cancelling a meeting must provide notice of the cancellation to the Library’s Meeting Room Coordinator as soon as possible.
+- A group that is cancelling a meeting must provide notice of the cancellation to the Library staff as soon as possible.
 A group forfeits its reservation if the group fails to appear within 30 minutes after the scheduled time.

 - If a group fails to appear for two consecutive meetings without making a cancellation, all future reservations of the group will be denied.